lindig/xen-api/doc/content/design/migration-compression.md

 This design is about adding an alternative stream compression.
 This one is implemented inside XenGuest such that the stream it produces is internally using compression.
-XenGuest is not using an external process for this and hence incurs less overhead because no process-intercommunication is required.
+XenGuest is not using an external process for this and hence incurs less overhead because no process intercommunication is required.
 Benchmarking confirmed the performance advantage of this architecture.

 The use of compression on the source side needs to be signaled by Xenopsd via a command line argument.
 On the receiving side XenGuest will